-More than one hundred executives of different Ebro Puleva companies are included in a variable pay programme which bases the variable part of their annual salary on a number of collective (of the Group overall and the different business units) and job-specific objectives.
+More than one hundred executives of different Ebro Puleva companies in Spain and more than three hundred in our foreign subsidiaries are included in a variable pay scheme which bases the variable part of their annual salary on a number of collective (of the Group overall and the different business units) and job-specific objectives.

-A similar group benefits from the payment in kind programme, whereby taxation of their salaries can be optimised through the receipt of certain benefits, such as medical insurance, company car, computers, nursery service or housing rent.
+A similar group in Spain benefits from the payment-in-kind programme, whereby taxation of their salaries can be optimised through the receipt of certain benefits, such as medical insurance, company car, computers, nursery service or housing rent.
 This pay policy includes the delivery of shares in Ebro Puleva, S.A.: under current tax laws employees may receive up to 12,000 euro in company shares without considering them remuneration for the purpose of personal income tax.
-During 2007, 42 employees from different Group companies received shares in the company for an overall sum of 359,300 euro.
+During 2008, 36 employees from different Group companies received shares in the company for an overall sum of 296,090 euro